 The Brexit case is particularly interesting for this research.
-Hence, this project aims to offer a comprehensive analysis of this new phenomenon and its impact on your party politics.
-Thus to understand its structures, organisation and membership; the key issues and claims that define its agenda; and also how it seeks to challenge UK parties.
+Hence, this project aims to offer a comprehensive analysis of this new phenomenon and its impact on your party politics, thereby enabling to understand its structures, organisation and membership; the key issues and claims that define its agenda; and also how it seeks to challenge UK parties.

 This survey will only take 10 minutes to complete.
 The participants’ privacy will be fully protected.
-Indeed, the survey is completely anonymous, and therefore none of their personal data will be disclosed.
-Furthermore, the information that they will provide will be used solely for this research, and no one else will have access to it.
+Indeed, the survey is completely anonymous, and, therefore, no personal data will be disclosed.
+Furthermore, the information provided will be used solely for this research, and no one else will have access to it.